-THIS RECIPE WAS FEATURED IN STILLWATER LIVING MAGAZINE
+THIS POST WAS FEATURED IN STILLWATER LIVING MAGAZINE

 Thai Noodle Soup is a bold and flavorful soup, easy to make and on the table in 30 minutes.
 Creamy coconut milk, with a kick of heat from red curry paste, creates the mouthwatering broth for the chicken and vegetables.
 Serve over your favorite rice noodles for a delicious gluten free meal.